Robeson Library Open House

 - You have online access, from home, office, or anywhere in the world, to over 80 bibliographic and citation databases.

-- There are links from IRIS, our online catalog, to over 5,400 full text journals.
+- There are links from Library Catalog, our online catalog, to over 5,400 full text journals.

 - Every periodical title from Academic Press, Elesiever, and Project Muse is available online in full text.